-Rumour has it that this ocean front hotel is haunted by a ghost bride.
+Rumor has it that this oceanfront hotel is haunted by a ghost bride.
 Like much of Galveston, there’s more to Hotel Galvez than meets the eye.
-Legend has it a seaman’s fiancé was staying in room 501 when she heard his ship had sunk, and took her own life.
-Now she haunts our halls, especially during October Ghost Tours.
-Take the ghost tour if you dare, or, alternatively,it is also a very nice place to relax and have a cocktail.
+Legend has it that a seaman’s fiancé was staying in room 501 when she heard his ship had sunk and took her own life.
+Now she haunts the halls, especially during the October Ghost Tours.
+Take the tour if you dare, or, alternatively, relax and have a cocktail.

 The Galveston Island Historic Pleasure Pier features family-oriented attractions including rides, midway games, a wide selection of food venues and retail shops.
 As one of the few spots in the world that boasts many rides suspended over the water, the Pleasure Pier is a truly unforgettable experience and certainly not to be missed.
-They offer bundle rates that fit your budget; bundles of guilt-free fun guaranteed.
+It offers bundle rates that fit your budget, with bundles of guilt-free fun guaranteed.

 The Strand is located in Galveston’s historical downtown district.
 With an array of intriguing shops, galleries and museums, this is where you can get some of the most eccentric souvenirs.
 The old-fashioned candy parlor is a great place to visit if you have a sweet tooth.
 Take some time to enjoy the variety of shops in the district’s beautiful buildings, many of which survived the 1900 Galveston hurricane, regarded as the deadliest natural disaster in US history.